 Rather than wait for a team to sign him, he bought his own Cooper T53 car and went racing as an independent.
 He ran solidly in the top 10, with two top 10 finishes before a breakthrough fourth place in the 1961 Italian Grand Prix.
 Stirling Moss aside, Lewis was the only independent driver to score points that season.

-For 1962 he started his own Ecurie Galloise (Welsh Racing Team) team, fielding a substandard before returning to his trusted Cooper.
-He only finished twice, eighth in The Netherlands and 10th in Britain, but was prevented from starting in Monaco in controversial circumstances.
-Lewis had been fast enough to qualify, but the organisers decided it was more important to have bigger name drivers on the grid even if they were slower, and one of them took Lewis?s spot.
+For 1962 he started his own Ecurie Galloise (Welsh Racing Team) outfit, fielding a substandard BRM before returning to his trusted Cooper.
+He only finished twice, eighth in the Netherlands and 10th in Britain, but was prevented from starting in Monaco in controversial circumstances.
+Lewis had been fast enough to qualify, but the organisers decided it was more important to have bigger name drivers on the grid even if they were slower, and one of them took Lewis’s spot.

 7th in 2018 Spa 24 Hours – 8th in 2015 GP3, 9th in ’16 GP3, ’13 FR NEC champion, 5th in ’13 Pau GP, ’12 Intersteps champion